 Price risk of commodities: this risk is related to the possibility of changes in prices of the products sold by the Company or in prices of raw materials and other inputs used in the productive process.
 Since the Company operates in a commodity market, net sales and cost of sales may be affected by changes in the international prices of their products or materials.
-In order to minimize this risk, the Company constantly monitors the price variations in the domestic and international markets and may contract financial derivatives for proper protection.
+In order to minimize this risk, the Company constantly monitors the price variations in the domestic and international markets.
+Furthermore, the Company may contract derivatives in order to reduce this risk.

-Interest rate risk: this risk arises from the possibility of losses (or gains) due to fluctuations in interest rates applied to the Company's financial liabilities or assets and future cash flows and income.
+Interest rate risk: this risk arises from the effects of fluctuations in interest rates applied to the Company's financial liabilities or assets and future cash flows and income.
 The Company evaluates its exposure to these risks: (i) comparing financial assets and liabilities denominated at fixed and floating interest rates and (ii) monitoring the variations of interest rates like SOFR and CDI.
-Accordingly, the Company may contract interest rate swaps in order to reduce this risk.
+Accordingly, the Company may enter into interest rate swaps in order to reduce this risk.

 Exchange rate risk: this risk is related to the possibility of fluctuations in exchange rates affecting the amounts of financial assets or liabilities or of future cash flows and income.
 The Company assesses its exposure to the exchange rate by measuring the difference between the amount of its assets and liabilities in foreign currency.
 The Company understands that the accounts receivables originated from exports, its cash and cash equivalents denominated in foreign currencies and its investments abroad are more than equivalent to its liabilities denominated in foreign currency.
-Since the management of these exposures occurs at each operation level, if there is a mismatch between assets and liabilities denominated in foreign currency, the Company may employ derivative financial instruments in order to mitigate the effect of exchange rate fluctuations.
+Since the management of these exposures occurs at each operation level, if there is a mismatch between assets and liabilities denominated in foreign currency, the Company may contract derivative financial instruments in order to mitigate the effect of exchange rate fluctuations.

-Credit risk: this risk arises from the possibility of the company not receiving amounts arising from sales to customers or investments made with financial institutions.
-In order to minimize this risk, the company adopt the procedure of analyzing in details of the financial position of their customers, establishing a credit limit and constantly monitoring their balances.
-Regarding short-term investments, the Company invests solely in financial institutions with low credit risk, as assessed by rating agencies.
-In addition, each financial institution has a maximum limit for investment, determined by the Company's Credit Committee.
+Credit risk: this risk arises from the possibility of the Company not receiving amounts arising from sales to customers or investments made with financial institutions.
+In order to minimize this risk, the Company adopt the procedure of analyzing in details of the financial position of their customers, establishing a credit limit and constantly monitoring their balances.
+Regarding financial investments, the Company only carries out transactions with first-rate institutions and with low credit risk, as assessed by rating agencies and risk mitigation parameters defined in the Company's internal guidelines.